 Fifth Stage: Some may have lingering pain where the rash was, even though the rash is now cleared, this is called postherapetic neuralgia.
 On average, studies say that the pain goes away for most within 30 days.
 However, occasionally, it can last longer than this.

 The length of each stage can vary depending on the person, but these were the averages I found online and also what happened for me.

 Conventional Treatment for Shingles:

 Many people receive a prescription for an antiviral medication and this is said to be most effective when it is taken as quickly after the rash appears (within a few days of it appearing).
 The medication is supposed to prevent the rash from becoming more severe and also to help prevent postherpetic neuralgia, which is when the pain continues even after the rash is gone.
 Generally, most people also receive a prescription for something to help with the pain.

 I was really tempted to take something for the pain but decided not to.
-The only reason I was able to get through it without taking pain medication was because these home remedies really helped soothe the rash and ease the pain.
+The only reason I was able to get through it without taking pain medication was because these home remedies for shingles really helped soothe the rash and ease the pain; especially the calamine lotion!

 *Note: The main priority is to help dry out your fluid filled rash topically so that it turns into scabs and heals faster (this is what remedies 2 through 4 do)